 A suitable coverage path planning is to be developed and integrated into the ROS framework.
 That the Robot can get to all the marked areas and then scan them accurately.
 But there for these 3 restrictions must be observed.

-the robot must never leave the base
+the robot must never leave the base plate.
+Because of safety Reasons.

 for the camera to deliver reasonable results, it must travel at a constant speed.